nextflow-io/training/README.md

 Any running workspace will be automatically stopped after 30 minutes.
 You can open the environment again by going to https://gitpod.io/workspaces and finding your previous environment, then clicking the three-dot button to the right, and selecting Open.

 If you save the URL from your previous Gitpod environment, you can just paste this into your browser to open the previous environment.
-Environments are saved for up to two weeks but don't rely on their existence download any important files you want for posterity.
+Environments are saved for up to two weeks but don't rely on their existence.
+Download any important files you want for posterity.

 Alternatively, you can start a new workspace by clicking the green gitpod button, or following the Gitpod URL: https://gitpod.io/#https://github.com/seqeralabs/nf-training-public

 This tutorial provides all the scripts, so don't worry if you have lost your environment.
 In the `nf-training` and `nf-training/scripts` directories, you can find the main scripts and individual snippets used in the tutorial.

 If you want to change git provider (between GitHub, GitLab and BitBucket), go to https://gitpod.io/integrations.
-Then you will need to log in and deactivate the current provider.
+You will need to log in and deactivate your current provider.

 ### Copyright
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a>